-We have successfully accomplished the synthesis of a unique, phenazine terminated aza-bowled polycyclic aromatic hydrocarbons which were identified as interesting group of novel emitters.
-The envisaged curvature was unambiguously confirmed by the X-ray crystallographic analysis.
-This revealed the desired intermolecular D...A interactions, which greatly influence their optoelectronic characteristic.
-Further examination of physicochemical properties, in conjunction with quantum calculations, pointed out the dependency between phenazine side group or the nitrogen atom insertion, at the significant change in the emission properties.
-The later ones were manifested by the excellent photoluminescence quantum yields (up to 86.4%) and the controlled change between thermally activated delayed fluorescence (TADF) or room-temperature phosphorescence (RTP).
-The largest device throughput among all fabricated was recognized to the emitter containing dinitrile terminated species, resulting in a very high efficiency (>11%) and a very efficient TADF process.
+We have successfully synthesized a large family of unique, phenazine terminated aza-bowled polycyclic aromatic hydrocarbons which were identified as an interesting group of novel emitters.
+These display a curvature that was unambiguously confirmed by X-ray crystallographic analysis which also revealed desirable intermolecular D...A interactions.
+Further examination of physicochemical properties, in conjunction with quantum calculations, highlighted the effect the phenazine side group has on the emission properties.
+Through modulation of the strength of this phenazine acceptor, excellent photoluminescence quantum yields (up to 86%) could be achieved in addition to a controlled change between thermally activated delayed fluorescence (TADF) or room-temperature phosphorescence (RTP).
+The N-PAHs were incorporated into OLEDs and the largest output among all fabricated devices was from the emitter containing a dinitrile terminated species, resulting in a very high efficiency (>11%) and a very efficient TADF process.
+These studies provided a new, conceptually simple, and synthetically affordable, route towards D-A curved N-PAHs systems with excellent optoelectronic properties which were utilized as functional materials.
+The strategy established here opens an avenue for tuning the photo and redox properties of non-planar N-PAHs through rational vertical and/or horizontal synthetic modifications.
+This approach could also potentially lead to compounds which exhibit singlet-triplet inversion, which is an ongoing field of research in our laboratory.